Malaysia’s Parliament reopens after 7-month virus suspension

 Critics have slammed the emergency as a ruse for the embattled leader to stay in power amid challenges to his leadership from within his coalition and the opposition.
 The emergency allows the government to halt Parliament and approve supplementary budgets and impose ordinances without legislative approval.

 The five-day session of the lower house is being held under strict virus-prevention measures, with lawmakers masked and separated by transparent screens.

+House Speaker Azhar Azizan Harun said the number of lawmakers may be restricted after two lawmakers and 12 parliament staff tested positive for the virus over the weekend.
+He said more than 60 people, including up to six lawmakers, who are close contacts are quarantined.

-It comes shortly before the virus emergency expires on Aug.
+The sitting comes shortly before the virus emergency expires on Aug.
 1 after Muhyiddin bowed to growing calls, including from the king, to resume Parliament earlier.

 Muhyiddin has a razor-thin majority in Parliament, and the biggest party in his ruling alliance earlier this month withdrew support for him for failing to tackle the pandemic.